A Program of Northeast Deaf & Hard of Hearing Services

 Welcome Educational Interpreters

-One of the primary objectives of the Deaf & Hard of Hearing Education Initiative is to provide professional development opportunities and resources to those who work with students who are Deaf or Hard of Hearing.
+One of the primary objectives of the Education and Resource Center is to provide professional development opportunities and resources to those who work with students who are Deaf or Hard of Hearing.
 We have created this page specifically for educational interpreters of all stripes – whether you’re a new educational interpreter or have 5 or 10 years’ experience.Please seek out this page often and if you have a suggestion for a resource for this page, please contact us.

 The EIPA is a tool designed to evaluate the voice-to-sign and sign-to-voice interpreting skills of interpreters who work in the elementary and secondary school classroom setting.
 There is both a written and a performance section to the EIPA.
 The written portion is a pass/fail assessment and the performance portion is an assessment with a rating range of 1-5, with 5 being the highest score one can attain.